abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 that are encouraging us in the practice and leading us to truth and peace.
 We have the space and time to practice and relatively good health, and our requisites are well provided.
-We can recognize this and appreciate the opportunity that we have.
+We can recognize this and appreciate the opportunity we have.
 This is a helpful reflection, but it is also important to have a clear insight into the extreme rarity of this kind of situation.

 When we develop this insight, it’s like waving a fan in front of a fire to make the embers bright red.
 We need to go over this insight and work at it until we really see it.
-We can do this by setting a goal, not so much to attain *samādhi* or to have perfect mindfulness, but, rather, to arouse a clear, vivid sense of the urgency of our situation.
+We can do this by setting a goal, not so much to attain *samādhi* or to have perfect mindfulness, but rather, to arouse a clear, vivid sense of the urgency of our situation.
 If we are successful, and this insight arises, it can be very exhilarating.